BobBurns/ariolimon/README.md

 ##**Installation**
 To use, you need an [AWS](https://aws.amazon.com/) EC2 instance and the [AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) with your [credentials](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).
+Ensure there is ~/.aws/config and ~/.aws/credentials set correctly

 If you don't already have it, you can download and install Go from [here](https://golang.org/dl/).

 Also, you'll need [MongoDB](https://docs.mongodb.com/manual/installation/).
 Set up and run authenticated!
+[Enable Auth](https://docs.mongodb.com/manual/tutorial/enable-authentication/)
+Create a user with readWrite roles for aws\_metric\_store

 Install dependencies